 Start by sanding down any rough edges on the wood, whether that’s around the edges or on the main surface of both the disc and the legs.

 Measure the half way point on the MDF disc with your ruler and pencil.
-Measure about an inch above this point to get the arrow head of the pattern.
-Measure down to find the corresponding halfway point along the bottom edge and then use your tape measure to measure out 4 inches either side of the point along the bottom and mark.
-You now have the triangle shape in pencilled points.
+Then, measure about an inch above this point to get the arrow head of the pattern.
+Lastly, Measure down to find the corresponding halfway point along the bottom edge.

 Teri is a designer, illustrator, stylist, crafter.
 Originally trained in print and surface pattern design, she has since had five years experience designing in-house for a greetings card company, and now creates The Lovely Drawer full-time from her little London flat.